techgaun/named_arguments/README.md

 > Named arguments in Elixir

-This package abuses macros to use keyword lists to mimic named arguments in Elixir.
+This package abuses macros to use keyword lists and maps to mimic named arguments in Elixir.

 The usage is very simple: